Quick guide

 Hrolleifsborg is not a practical add-on for most first Iceland trips.
 It sits in the kind of northern Westfjords country where the drive, the weather, and the decision to turn back are part of the visit.

-A local Iceland travel editor would add Hrolleifsborg when a route already includes Drangajökull or Hornstrandir planning and has enough spare time for a mountain day.
-They would skip it for a tight Ring Road plan, a South Coast-focused trip, or any day that needs predictable roadside sightseeing.
+Build Hrolleifsborg into the plan only when the route already includes Drangajökull or Hornstrandir-style wilderness thinking and has enough spare time for a mountain day.
+For a tight Ring Road plan, a South Coast-focused trip, or any day that needs predictable roadside sightseeing, choose a simpler Westfjords stop.

 Worth the stop?